 What are my subscriptions used for?

-You pay £27 subscriptions per quarter which totals £108. £30 of this stays with your child's section and goes towards paying for sectional activities and supplies such as crafts/activity materials, badges and outings.
-The remaining £78 goes into Group funds and is used to pay for your child's personal insurance and the running costs of the hut such as electricity, water, ground rent and maintenance.
+You pay £21 subscriptions per half term which totals £126. £32 of this stays with your child's section and goes towards paying for sectional activities and supplies such as crafts/activity materials, badges, and outings.
+The remaining £94 goes into Group funds and is used to pay for your child's personal insurance and the running costs of the hut such as electricity, water, ground rent, and maintenance.
 In addition to covering the running costs, the Group will usually fund the purchase of larger pieces of equipment, training for leaders and various other expenses.

 What is Gift Aid?

 Gift Aid is a valuable source of Group funds.
-When you are registered for Gift Aid the Group will receive an extra 28p from the Inland Revenue for every £1 of your subs payment.
-So for a £27 subs payment, we receive an extra £7.56 and this provides a substantial boost to our funds.
+When you are registered for Gift Aid the Group will receive an extra 25p from the Inland Revenue for every £1 of your subs payment.
+So for a £27 subs payment, we receive an extra £6.75 and this provides a substantial boost to our funds.

 All UK resident taxpayers are eligible for Gift Aid.
 You will receive a Gift Aid Form along with your subs pack at the end of your child's first term.
 Please help us by filling this form out and returning it to the Treasurer.